Avunu/erpnext_cis_plus/README.md

 ## ERPNext CIS Plus

-Various enhancements to the customer, contact, and address management for ERPNext.
+Various enhancements to the customer, contact, and address management for ERPNext, especially suitable to small business, where a single contact and address per customer is common.
+Frappe geolocation is used to provide a map view of the customer's address.

 ## Features